Margaret Minnicks has been an online writer for many years. She writes about various topics, including celebrities, entertainment, and food.

 "Best Before" Date

 Whenever an item has a "best before" date, it suggests the quality of the food will be at its peak if eaten before the date listed.
 The date is only to advise the consumer that the quality of the food might be different from what it was when it was first purchased if eaten after that date.
 For instance, bread may be eaten after the best before date.
-However, it will not be as fresh as the date you purchased it, but you can still use it for toast, croutons, or even make a bread pudding after the best before date.
+However, it will not be as fresh as the date you purchased it, but you can still use it for toast, croutons, or even bread pudding.

 Eggs could contain salmonella.
 Therefore, make sure you eat your eggs according to the best before date that is printed on the carton and not from the date you purchased them from your local grocery store.